 A project of the Spirituality Committee of the Bishops’ Conference of England and Wales

-We have used the Sunday Responsorial psalm to offer a focus for reflection during the week ahead for yourself or share with others.
+We offer the Sunday Responsorial Psalm as a focus for prayer and reflection during the week ahead for yourself or share with others.
 You could note your own thoughts as a possible personal journal.